The 2026 Guide to EHCPs: A Teacher's GuideGCSE students in green cardigans using tablets for interactive lesson in a secondary school classroom

 A child might need an EHCP if their needs can't be met through the resources normally available to schools, including those available for .
 The local authority considers whether the child needs provision beyond what's ordinarily available, and whether they require support across education, health, and social care sectors.

-You might request an assessment for a pupil who shows persistent difficulties despite targeted interventions through and additional support.
+You might request an assessment for a learner who shows persistent difficulties despite targeted interventions through and additional support.
 Examples include children with severe learning difficulties, complex medical needs, or significant .
 The key question is whether school-based SEN Support has been tried and hasn't worked.

 Parents, schools, or young people themselves can submit a request letter asking for an EHCP needs assessment.
 This request letter can be sent by email or post to the local authority.
 The authority then has six weeks to decide whether to assess, and 20 weeks from the decision to issue a final plan if appropriate.
-Understanding these statutory deadlines helps you plan effectively for pupils awaiting assessment.
+Understanding these statutory deadlines helps you plan effectively for learners awaiting assessment.

 An EHCP needs assessment must be completed within 6 weeks of the request, followed by a further 14 weeks to produce the final plan if one is needed.
 The entire process from initial request to final EHCP should take no more than 20 weeks.
 Local authorities must inform parents and schools of their decision at each stage within these statutory timeframes.